Terminating elegantly: a guide to graceful shutdowns

 The ultimate goal: ensure our service gracefully handles shutdowns without losing any requests/data.
 By comparing the number of requests sent in parallel with the final counter value in Redis, we'll be able to verify if our graceful shutdown implementation is successful.

-We won’t go into details of setting up the Kubernetes cluster and Redis, but you can find the full setup in our Github repository.
+We won’t go into details of setting up the Kubernetes cluster and Redis, but you can find the full setup in this Github repository.

 The verification process is the following: